-- 6.1.1 Subject to the exceptions hereinafter provided, the ordinary hours of work shall be an average of 38 per week. - 6.1.2 Provided further that the ordinary hours of work for employees employed in hospitals listed in Schedule B shall
+6.1.1 Subject to the exceptions hereinafter provided, the ordinary hours of work shall be an average of 38 per week.

-- 6.1.3 The ordinary working hours of all employees shall not exceed 10 hours per day exclusive of meal breaks and shall be worked within a spread of 12 hours calculated from the commencing time. - 6.1.4 The limitations of hours in clause 6.1 shall not apply to Registered Nurses Levels 4 and 5.
+- 6.1.2 Provided further that the ordinary hours of work for employees employed in hospitals listed in Schedule B shall be those specified in that Schedule. - 6.1.3 The ordinary working hours of all employees shall not exceed 10 hours per day exclusive of meal breaks and shall be worked within a spread of 12 hours calculated from the commencing time. - 6.1.4 The limitations of hours in clause 6.1 shall not apply to Registered Nurses Levels 4 and 5.